ratwolfzero/Chladni_Figures/README.md

 ![Chladni](membrane_slow.gif)

 >Top: Forced oscillation at steady state, showing the time-independent amplitude distribution.
 Only the magnitude is shown, so all values are positive and negative antinodes do not appear.
 Bottom: Free oscillation evolving in time, showing the signed displacement Z(x,y,t).
 Nodal lines appear where Z=0, and negative antinodes may appear dark — unlike the purely 2D case.
+Vibrations are amplified for visual clarity; in reality, oscillations are minimal.
 Both panels illustrate the superposition of the degenerate modes (3,5) and (5,3), which share the same eigenfrequency but differ in spatial shape.

 1. **Visualization:**